 - What’s the ratio of owner-occupied homes to rentals?

-- Is there a homeowners association (HOA), and, if so, what are the rules and fees?
+- Is there a homeowners association (HOA)?
+What are the rules and fees?

 - What are the best and the worst aspects of this neighborhood?

-Though asking opinions of the homeowners and their neighbors is important, check out the area yourself a few times.
+Talking to as many neighbors as you can will give you a good sense of what things are like.
+People have different perspectives, but you'll often begin to notice common themes.
+You should also check out the area yourself a few times.
 For example, visit during rush hour, on a weekend afternoon, and after dark to see how it feels at different times of the day and week.

-An inspection is the ideal time for a homebuyer to learn about hidden problems and costly repairs.
-When handed any inspection results, make sure you obtain answers to all of these questions:
+A home inspection is the ideal time for a homebuyer to learn about hidden problems and costly repairs that the seller or property record might not have surface.
+When handed any inspection results, make sure you obtain answers to all of these questions from your inspector:

 - Are there any serious issues with the house?